MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-overview.md

 If users of your Dataverse-based canvas app may have spotty or no access to the Internet, you can easily provide [offline-first](#mobile-offline-first) access with simple switches and a canvas control.
 Basic offline-first apps are easy to make.
 Just build your app with normal [Power Fx formulas](/power-platform/power-fx/formula-reference), and Power Apps offline features handle everything else.

 > [!IMPORTANT]
-> The offline-first feature works with Dataverse tables only and doesn't support the following Power Fx functions:
+> The offline-first feature works with Dataverse tables only and do not yet support the following Power Fx functions:
 >
 > - First
 > - IsBlank